In keeping with the security objectives of the SCDOR, the following browsers are currently supported by our website:

 The SCDOR will also accept a federal Form 7004 marked for South Carolina purposes.

-The request for extension automatically extends the filing due date of the return for five months.
+The request for extension automatically extends the filing due date of the return for six months.
 SC Code Section 12-6-4980.

 Yes, notify the SCDOR of any changes in partners by sending a letter on letterhead and signed by a partner to: SCDOR, Registration/ Database Maintenance, PO Box 125, Columbia, SC 29214